 The 2019 Civvys are here.

-In its second year, the American Civic Collaboration Awards will continue to highlight outstanding efforts of civic collaboration making impacts in local, national and youth communities.
-Awardees and finalists were celebrated at the National Conference on Citizenship in October 2018.
+In its third year, the American Civic Collaboration Awards will continue to highlight outstanding efforts of civic collaboration making impacts in local, national and youth communities.

 Read on for more about our criteria and review committee.